-An Inner Line Permit(ILP) is a technical-sounding but useful travel document issued by the Indian Government.
+Though an Inner Line Permit(ILP) is a technical-sounding term it is a very useful travel document issued by the Indian Government.
 Using it, you can enjoy places that are deemed ‘protected’ owing to the fact that these places are in states that are rather close to the nation’s international borders.
 In the case of tourists, the ILP is issued so that you can travel and stay inside protected areas for a limited period of time.
 ILPs with longer tenures are also issued for those who want to move to a protected place for long-term employment etc. And the thing is, many of these protected places are not just considered sensitive for national security but are also incredibly beautiful, making it worth it for the tourist to get a permit so that s/he can visit.
 Here, we list some of the best among them:

 Kohima, Dimapur, Phek and Wokha in Nagaland

-Troubled as some places in the state are with Maoist insurgency, Nagaland still offers plenty of safe and beautiful places for the enjoyment of the discerning tourists.
-Sharing borders with Assam, Arunachal Pradesh, Burma and Manipur Nagaland is a land blessed with brilliant valleys and a mountainous terrain that makes it a favourite for adventure sports enthusiasts.
+Nagaland offers plenty of safe and beautiful places for the enjoyment of discerning tourists.
+Sharing borders with Assam, Arunachal Pradesh, Burma, and Manipur Nagaland is a land blessed with brilliant valleys and a mountainous terrain that makes it a favorite for adventure sports enthusiasts.
 Check out some of the coolest places in the state:

 You’ll find the conveniences of modern civilization co-existing with amazing symbols from yesteryears in Dimapur.
 One of the places in Nagaland with strong commercial activities, the Kachari ruins, a Handloom and Handi crafts Emporium and the Dimapur Zoological Park are some of the attractions that await you here.